wangruinju/Double-Fusion/README.md

 # run the model
 python model.py
 ```

-We also add some examples using GPU and Vanderbilt Advanced Computing Center for Research and Education (ACCRE).
+We also add some examples using CPU/GPU on Vanderbilt Advanced Computing Center for Research and Education (ACCRE).

 # Spatiotemporal Structure